 Figure 4 and Figure 5 clearly show that the expansion of PV takes place at different speeds in Sweden's municipalities.
-When it comes to most installed PV capacity (in terms of total installed solar power authorized in the certificate system) - Linköping municipality, followed by Stockholm and Varberg were in the top at the end of 2016 with 4.5, 4.2 and 3.9 MWp, respectively.
-If the installed PV capacity is divided by capita, Ödeshög, Varberg and Vadstena were instead the top three municipalities in Sweden with 71.4, 63.4 and 62.7 Wp/capita, respectively.
+When it comes to most installed PV capacity Linköping, followed by Stockholm and Uppsala were in the top at the end of 2017 with 7.3, 7.1 and 7.0 MWp, respectively.
+If the installed PV capacity is divided by capita, Simrishamn, Ödeshög and Varberg were instead the top three municipalities in Sweden with 112.7, 95.6 and 91.8 Wp/capita, respectively.
 It is no coincidence that these municipalities are in the forefront, as local incentives have been shown to play an important role in the deployment of PV in Sweden (see section 7.3).